 So, my point is, both sides need to be able to be flexible and to have a degree of – you used the word ‘grace’ earlier which I really liked – a degree of grace for the bad behaviors of others, and willing to look…

 David Tian: That’s the maturity angle, right?
 You need to know we’re all evolving and growing.

 Christian Hudson: And again, this is where it goes back to you guys.
 Women watch these, but most of the people who watch these, at least at our Facebook live, are men, and I think most of the people who watch David’s stuff are men.
 So, we’re not talking to women out there saying, “Hey, you got to become more emotionally mature.
 You got to become more self-aware.”

 We’re talking to you guys and saying, if you want to empower yourselves and have the best relationships possible, yes, here’s some traits to look for but here’s some things about yourself that you can evolve so that you can A) Be someone who deserves a woman with those traits, and B) Be able to discern those traits when you see someone and see help guide someone into those traits when they’re less than perfect.
 Which has happened to me before.
 There’s been times when I’ve been probably excessively willing to let someone get away with something.
 Because I love them and because I believe, “Hey, if we can get through this issue, then perhaps she’s going to grow.”

 And in times I’ve broken up with women, it’s because they have not been able to leap pass that.
-And in times when I’ve stayed with people, it’s because if that was the issue, that she was being a bit of a butthead or what-have-you, we were able to talk through it, we were able to work it out, and she was able to contextualize what we did in part of the bigger picture of our relationship, and understand how that was causing problems, and how this is a personality trait that doesn’t become her.
+And in times when I’ve stayed with people, it’s because if that was the issue, that she was being a bit of a butthead or what-have-you, we were able to talk through it, we were able to work it out, and she was able to contextualize what she did in part of the bigger picture of our relationship, and understand how that was causing problems, and how this is a personality trait that doesn’t become her.